chainguard-dev/cg-images-python-migration/README.md

 # Migrating a Flask Application to GC Images

-Sameple application showing a migration to Chainguard Images for a Flask application.
+This branch shows a simple containerized Flask application using a default Python image as base and before a migration to Chainguard Images.